 - Routine physical exams: well-child care and adult care, performed by the patient's provider at a frequency based on American Medical Association guidelines or as directed by the provider.
-For frequency guidelines, call Empire BlueCross BlueShield; - Routine diagnostic test.
-For example: CBC (complete blood count), cholesterol blood test, urinalysis; - n Routine well-woman exams - In addition, the Out-of-Area Plan will cover both cancer-screening tests and well-child care and immunizations performed by network providers at 100% and are not subject to the \$250 annual credit.
-Cancer screenings are: - n Pap smear performed by a network provider annually; - n Mammogram at a frequency based on age: - Ages 35-39: baseline mammogram; or - Age 40 and older: annual mammogram; - n Sigmoidoscopy annually for persons age 50 and older; - n Colonoscopy - n Prostatic-specific antigen (PSA) screening annually with a digital rectal exam in men age 50 and older.
+For frequency guidelines, call Empire BlueCross BlueShield; - Routine diagnostic tests: For example: CBC (complete blood count), cholesterol blood test, urinalysis; and - Routine well-woman exams.

+In addition, the Out-of-Area Plan will cover both cancer-screening tests and well-child care and immunizations at 100% and are not subject to the \$250 annual credit.
+Cancer screenings are:

+- Pap smear performed annually;

+- Mammogram at a frequency based on age:

+- Ages 35-39: baseline mammogram; or

+- Age 40 and older: annual mammogram;

+- Sigmoidoscopy annually for persons age 50 and older;

+- Colonoscopy; and

+- Prostatic-specific antigen (PSA) screening annually with a digital rectal exam in men age 50 and older.

 The Out-of-Area offers additional coverage for routine care services to help detect health problems early.
-The following are covered at 100%, no deductible:
+The following are covered at 80% after the deductible:

-- Routine eye exam: one exam every 24 months, - Routine hearing exam: one exam every 24 months; 80%, no deductible; limit 1 exam per 24 months, not subject to \$250 allowance
+- Routine eye exam: one exam every 24 months; and - Routine hearing exam: one exam every 24 months; excluded from the \$250 allowance